Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 6. Save the Form with the name Employees.

-Note: As I have mentioned earlier, the Employee ID field values are 1,2,3, etc. We will create a few images with the names: 1.jpg, 2.jpg, 3.jpg, etc.
+Note: As I have mentioned earlier, the Employee ID field values are 1, 2, 3, etc. We will create a few images with the names: 1.jpg, 2.jpg, 3.jpg, etc.

-• Open Employees Table in Datasheet View.
+• Open the Employees Table in Datasheet View.

-• Find the Photo field of the first record, the Employee ID of this record is 1.
+• Find the Photo field of the first record; the Employee ID of this record is 1.

-• Right-Click on the Photo field with the Bitmap Image caption, and select Open from the Bitmap Image Object option.
+• Right-click on the Photo field with the Bitmap Image caption, and select Open from the Bitmap Image Object option.
 The image will open in the Paint program.

 • Before saving the image to disk, create a new folder C:\images.